dmonllao/badassquest/README.md

 ## Requirements
 * NPM
 * Bower installed globally
+* A Google account with Google Maps APIs and billing enabled

 <!-- not displayed as a code block under a list unless we add something like this comment -->
     npm install -g bower